 5G will also allow real-time data transmission meaning that 100 billion mobile devices across the globe will be accessible at the same time.
 It will have a connection density of approx. 1 million devices per square kilometer.
 The connection quality will be more stable up to a speed of 500 kmph which will bring tons of benefits, especially for people travelling via railways.

 5G-configured IoT services and devices will not just bring about technological growth but are also expected to create million jobs in the world by 2035 and enable $12.3 trillion of global economic output .
+It is predicted to be the largest device market in the upcoming years.
+This brought up the question of taxation on IoT.
+Many companies are investing in IoT companies without realizing that those connections can completely change the way how they pay their taxes.

 The expected job growth will potentially come from the digitization of agriculture, manufacturing, transportation and other physical industries.
 Construction sites, oil derricks, freighter fleets and the mining industry will benefit significantly from ultra-fast data transmission.
 5G has surely the potential to drive evolution in smart machinery and smart manufacturing.
 It could enable IoT to run virtually real-time traffic analyses, improve public safety and possibly enable remote surgery.